vcarl/blog/src/pages/securing-gatsby-csp.md

 Very fortuitously, one of my good friends published a CSP evaluation tool, [csper.io](https://csper.io/#/evaluator), which helped me catch a number of silly mistakes that accidentally weakened my policy.
-CSPs have an extremely fiddly syntax, and because they only warn when the rule is violated, broken rules can be invisible.
+CSPs have an fiddly syntax, and because they only warn when the rule is violated, broken rules can be invisible.

 ```diff
 -base-uri none;